 UK Facts | United Kingdom

-Our UK Facts for Kids provide interesting and fun facts about the United Kingdom, its geography, its landmarks and attractions.
+Our UK Facts for Kids provide interesting and fun facts about the United Kingdom, the UK's geography, landmarks and attractions.

 Here are some interesting UK Facts which were choosen and researched by kids especially for kids.